 Degree course content

-- questions concerning the deaf community and deaf culture,
+- subjects and issues concerning the deaf community and deaf culture (deaf studies),

 - preparation for professional practice in sign language interpreting (strategies, theory and critical reflection),

 When should you apply and what should your application include?
 Learn more about our application procedures and deadlines.